After more than two decades with Sun Life Healths, including 15 years as the CEO, Travis Robinette is retiring.

 “I hired Dr. Estrada 13 years ago,” Robinette said.
 “He had his own practice and came down here to join Sun Life because he wanted to be a leader as well as a practitioner.
 He’s very talented.”

-Sun Life Family Health Center is the biggest primary health care provider in Pinal County.
+Sun Life Health is the biggest primary health care provider in Pinal County.

 Robinette started with the organization as the chief financial officer when he was 43 years old.
 At the time, he was looking for a position that offered challenging work and growth poten- tial.